West Cornwall · TR26 · Cornwall Council West

 Planning Applications in St Ives

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In St Ives, that work is shaped by the place itself — St Ives is a designated Area of Outstanding Natural Beauty town with a tightly packed historic harbour, the Tate gallery and some of the steepest streets in Cornwall, with a building stock that leans toward fishermen's cottages and granite terraces.
+Reading St Ives on the ground is half of the planning application job — St Ives is a designated Area of Outstanding Natural Beauty town with a tightly packed historic harbour, the Tate gallery and some of the steepest streets in Cornwall, with a building stock that leans toward modern hillside homes above the town and granite terraces.

 - Conservation Area